Skip to main content

 1. Stabilisation

 One of the first steps in treating complex PTSD may involve talking with a therapist.
-They'll help you to control feelings of distrust and lose the feeling of being 'disconnected' from friends and family.
+They will help you to control feelings of distrust and lose the feeling of being 'disconnected' from friends and family.

 'Grounding' techniques may help you separate an abusive or traumatic past from the present.
 The aim is to make the past seem less frightening and reduce the amount of flashbacks you experience.